Image

 1. An effective performance review sets the foundation for growth and development within your organization.
 It realigns expectations, recognizes achievements and strengths, and promotes a growth mindset.

-2. It is essential to design questions carefully to ensure your managers share constructive and unbiased feedback.
+2. It is essential to design review questions carefully to ensure your managers share constructive and unbiased feedback.

 3. Encourage your managers to share relevant insights to identify your workers’ strengths and areas for improvement.